peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 -   **`min_valid_response_threshold`**: Minimum average number of valid responses (`n_valid_responses`) for an experiment to be included in the final analysis.
 Set to `0` to disable.

-## Standard Workflow: The 2-Phase Process
+## Core Workflows

-The project is orchestrated by PowerShell wrapper scripts that provide a clear, two-phase workflow.
-First, you generate data by running experiments.
-Second, you process the data from one or more experiments to produce a final analysis.
+The project is orchestrated by several PowerShell wrapper scripts that handle distinct user workflows, from running new experiments to analyzing and migrating data.

-### Phase 1: Running an Experiment (`run_experiment.ps1`)
+### Running an Experiment (`run_experiment.ps1`)

 This PowerShell script is the primary entry point for executing a full experimental batch based on the settings in `config.ini`.
 It provides a clean, high-level summary of progress by default.